SiaFoundation/siad/doc/api/Wallet.md

       // block height.
       "confirmationheight": 50000,

-      // Unlock conditions of the output.
-These conditions must be met in
-      // order to spend the output.
-      "unlockconditions": {
-        "timelock": 0,
-        "publickeys": [{
-          "algorithm": "ed25519",
-          "key": "/XUGj8PxMDkqdae6Js6ubcERxfxnXN7XPjZyANBZH1I="
-        }],
-        "signaturesrequired": 1
-      },

-      // Hash of the unlock conditions, commonly known as the "address".
+      // Hash of the output's unlock conditions, commonly known as the "address".
       "unlockhash": "1234567890abcdef0123456789abcdef0123456789abcdef0123456789abcdef0123456789ab",

       // Amount of funds in the output; hastings for siacoin outputs, and